dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 The initialized `SunResource` will be provided to the `sun_resource` parameter.

 :::note
 You can also fetch environment variables using the `os` library.
-Dagster treats each approach to fetching environment variables differently, such as when they are fetched or how they display in the UI.
+Dagster treats each approach to fetching environment variables differently, such as when they're fetched or how they display in the UI.
 Refer to the [Environment variables guide](/todo) for more information.
 :::